-- Pre-heat oven to 350°F with the sheet pan inside the oven.
+- Pre-heat oven to 350°F with the allocated sheet pan inside the oven.

 - In a large bowl combine the squash, carrots, salt, Harissa, paprika, and 2 tablespoons of olive oil.
 Spread vegetables on the pre-heated sheet pan and roast for 40-60 minutes, stirring occasionally, until the carrots and squash can easily be punctured with a fork.

-- While the vegetables roast, roll out your tart shell to ⅛ inch thick and line a 9-inch tart shell or a pie dish.
+- While the vegetables roast and onions caramelize, roll out your tart shell to ⅛ inch thick and line a 9-inch tart shell or a pie dish.
 Refrigerate at least 20 minutes before trimming the edges.

 - Remove vegetables from the oven and increase the oven temperature to 425°F. Line the chilled tart shell with parchment paper and fill with baking weights or beans.
 Bake in pre-heated oven for 15 minutes and then remove the parchment and beans.
 Continue to bake until the shell begins to brown and the bottom no longer looks raw, approximately an additional 10 minutes.
 Lower the oven back down to 350°F.

 Make the filling: